bidaye-lab/dlc_utilities/proofreading_gui/README.md

 1. To use the GUI simply type `python main.py`

 2. There are two locations with output data
     - For corrected CSVs and h5 files check the folder with corrected-pose-2d.
 The path of this folder depends on your input.
 Ex.
-If the script is run on N3 and trial3 than the path will be like input-folder\anipose\project\N3\trial3\corrected-pose-2d.
+If the script is run on N3 and trial3 then the path will be like input-folder\anipose\project\N3\trial3\corrected-pose-2d.
     - For log/debug data check the input-folder\proofreader-output_{genotype}N{number}\{trial_if_any}.
 The trial subfolder only exists when there are multiple trials.